 - a sexual partner who also has other partners

-Anyone who thinks that they might have chlamydia should take a test.
-Learn about the symptoms of chlamydia here.
+Additionally, anyone who thinks that they might have chlamydia should take a test.

-STI tests are not always a standard part of a gynecological exam or regular health checkup.
-This is why anyone who might have chlamydia should seek out a test.
+STI tests are often a standard part of a gynecological exam or regular health checkup, but this is not always the case.
+With this in mind, anyone who believes they may have chlamydia should consider a test.

 One symptom of chlamydia is a burning sensation when urinating.
-Anyone with this issue should contact a doctor, even if a home chlamydia test has returned a negative result.
+A person experiencing this issue should contact a doctor, even if a home chlamydia test has returned a negative result.

-If a home test returns a positive result, a person should contact their doctor to confirm it.
+If a home test returns a positive result, individuals should consult their doctor to get confirmation.

-A home chlamydia test might involve collecting a urine sample or genital swab at home and sending the sample to a lab.
-Or, it might involve visiting a lab, where a healthcare professional collects the sample.
+A home chlamydia test might involve collecting a urine sample or genital swab at home and sending it to a lab.
+Alternatively, it might require a lab visit, where a healthcare professional collects the sample.